chrisjowen/rubbergloves/README.md

      end
   end

-  # Automatically binds the input to the UpdateCredentialsRequest defined above
+  # Automatically bind and checks the rules to see if this user can handle this kind of request
+  @can_handle [action: :update_user]
   @bind Dto.UpdateCredentialsRequest

-  # Automatically checks the rules to see if this user can handle this kind of request
-  @can_handle [action: :update_user]
   def update_user(conn, _,update_user_request) do
     with {:ok, user} <- Accounts.update_user(update_user_request) do
       json(conn, user)